Leap Payments Reviews & Complaints

 Equipment Leasing Yes

-As a reseller of WorldPay contracts, business owners considering the company’s services should familiarize themselves with that rate and fee structure.
-A typical WorldPay contract features rates of 2.90% plus $0.30 for swiped transactions and 3.30% plus $0.30 for those that are keyed in.
-The company’s qualified rate is slightly lower at 2.70% plus $0.30.
+As a reseller of WorldPay contracts, prospective clients should acquaint themselves with the associated rate and fee structure.
+A standard WorldPay contract typically entails rates of 2.90% plus $0.30 for swiped transactions and 3.30% plus $0.30 for keyed-in transactions.
+The qualified rate is slightly lower at 2.70% plus $0.30.

 Virtual Terminal and Payment Gateway Pricing

-Given the fact that Leap Payments offers high-risk merchant accounts, it’s likely that the company’s standard pricing does not compete with budget-friendly merchant accounts.
-We have found far more positive testimonials than negative reviews related to Leap Payments’ pricing and fees, so we will assign the company an “A” in this category for the time being.
-If you have any specific knowledge of the standard Leap Payments contract, please share that information in the comment section below this review.
-We also encourage business owners to check out our list of the providers of the best merchant accounts.
+Considering Leap Payments’ provision of high-risk merchant accounts, its standard pricing may not align with budget-friendly merchant accounts.
+Positive testimonials outnumber negative reviews regarding Leap Payments’ pricing and fees, warranting an “A” rating in this category for now.
+Should you possess insights into the standard Leap Payments contract, we encourage you to share them in the comments below.
+Additionally, we recommend business owners to review our list of the top merchant accounts.

 Leap Payments Employee Reviews & Sales Tacitcs